bhoamikhona/javascript/Section 12/README.md

 ### The Remainder Operator

 - `x % y` - The remainder (`%`) operator returns the remainder left over when one operand is divided by a second operand.
 It always takes the sign of the dividend.

+### Numeric Separators

+- The numeric separator allows you to create a visual separation between groups of digits by using underscores (`_`) as separators.
+- NOTE: You cannot use the numeric separator before or after the decimal point, nor can you use it at the start or end of a number.
+- NOTE: When trying to convert from string to number, if a numeric separator is present, you will get NaN.
+- NOTE: When trying to use `parseInt()` to convert a string to a number, and underscore is present, you will only get the number before the underscore, the rest is ignored.

 ## Author